-Before you register for a CWU course on Blackboard, you should consider the following areas in relation to your potential success.
+Before you register for an online course at CWU, you should consider the following areas in relation to your potential success.

 You need to have a basic knowledge of computer and Internet skills in order to be successful in an online course.
 Here are some specific areas you should have prior proficiency:

 You need to have strong reading skills and be able to communicate effectively through writing.
 Most of the material in the online environment will come from your textbooks and written lectures, therefore strong reading, writing, and critical thinking skills are very important for your success in an online course.
 You need to be skilled in expressing yourself in writing.